top of page

 A few months later, I joined a fundraising team to raise money for a campaign called "Project Empowerment" to empower women in South America to build their own businesses and take care of themselves and their families.
 I was so excited!
 I was a bit nervous to ask people for money but I didn't let that stop me.
 I did it.
 I raised the money and I had a great time doing it.
 This someone was the founder of Change Heroes at the time and WeJourney now (http://wejourney.co/) - Taylor Conroy, amazing soul, who is still up to great things!

 Change heroes reached out again with another campaign, this time partnering up with TECHO - check them out they do great work! http://www.techo.org/paises/us/ - We raised money to build homes for families in El Savador that live in the slums.
-And I would get to go to El Savador, meet the family in person and build the house myself!
+And I would get to go to El Savador, meet the family in person and build the house with them!
 I was VERY enrolled!
 I LOVED the project!
-I was so excited for the project and so excited to have my friends contribute to this special home!
+I was so excited for the this opportunity and so excited to have my friends contribute to this special home!

 It was a beautiful, magical journey - Check out my next post for more details on this journey!
 A small team out of Vancouver raised enough money to build 20 homes in a small village.
 We all met at the airport and headed to El Salvador together.
 We spent 2 full days connecting with the families and building their homes.
 I barely spoke Spanish and the families didn't speak a word of English but somehow we connected every single day with many hugs and plenty of smiles!
 We shared so much love.